-As a result of the expanded scope of our Israeli operations, our currency rate fluctuation risk associated with the exchange rate movement of the U.S. dollar against the New Israeli Shekel ("NIS") has increased.
-During the three and six months ended June 30, 2012, the U.S. dollar appreciated approximately 6% and 3% as compared to the NIS.
-During the six month period ended June 30, 2012, expenses generated by our Israeli operations totaled approximately \$20.1 million.
+As a result of the expanding scope of our Israeli operations, our currency rate fluctuation risk associated with the exchange rate movement of the U.S. dollar against the New Israeli Shekel ("NIS") has increased.
+During the three months ended September 30, 2012, the U.S dollar appreciated approximately .3% as compared to the NIS.
+During the nine months ended September 30, 2012, the U.S dollar appreciated approximately 2% as compared to the NIS.
+During the nine month period ended September 30, 2012, expenses generated by our Israeli operations totaled approximately \$30.1 million.
 We do not currently hedge our foreign currency risk exposure.
 We actively monitor the movement of the U.S. dollar against the NIS and U.K. pound and have considered the use of financial instruments, including but not limited to derivative financial instruments, which could mitigate such risk.
 If we determine that our risk of exposure materially exceeds the potential cost of derivative financial instruments, we may in the future enter in to these types of investments.
 The functional currency of our wholly-owned Israeli subsidiaries, LivePerson Ltd. (formerly HumanClick Ltd.) and Kasamba Ltd., is the U.S. dollar and the functional currency of our operations in the United Kingdom is the U.K. pound.